AlephVault/hardhat-blueprints/README.md

 - `typeName`: A PascalCase name, valid for contract/interface/library names.
 - `identifier`: A camelCase name, valid for variable or function names.
 - `contract`: A reference to a contract (from compiled artifacts only).
-- `number`: A positive, base-10, number.
+- `numeric-string`: A positive, base-10, number.
+Returns a string.
+- `integer-string`: A positive, base-10 or 0x-prefixed base-16, number.
+Returns a string.
-- `integer`: A positive, base-10 or 0x-prefixed base-16, number.
+- `bigint`: A positive, base-10 or 0x-prefixed base-16, number.
+Returns a bigint.
 - `boolean`: A boolean value.
 You'll use `true` or `false` there.
 - `address`: A checksum-valid address.
 - `smart-address`: A checksum-valid address or an account index (works both in viem and ethers).